 For Post Traumatic Stress Disorder: “I have suffered from excessive OCD, due to an event that caused PTSD, for 2-3 years now.
 I love Sertraline.
 I started at 25mg for 7 days then graduated to 50mg after 7 days.
 I had no appetite, which is a common side effect, which resulted in weight loss.
 After 2 days on the 25mg, I noticed a huge difference.
 I have energy, I sleep well, and I am able to focus long enough to complete tasks from start to finish without being distracted.
 I don’t feel anxious, overwhelmed, or on edge like I used to.
 My only regret is not getting help sooner!”

-“I have taken this for 10 years, The things that I used to care about no longer worry me. no sexual side effects, i recommend this for people who want to take the edge off!
+“I have taken this for 10 years, The things that I used to care about no longer worry me. no loss of initmate energy, i recommend this for people who want to take the edge off!
 Side effect: on missing a dose I feel my head is spinning and it makes me a little dizzy. so i don’t miss doses if i can help it.
 I also lost some weight but not enough to worry about.”

 Sertraline Weight Gain Reviews